ballista-compute/ballista/README.md

 ## Status

-Ballista is now available!
-Please refer to the [user guide](https://ballistacompute.org/docs/) for instructions on using released versions of Ballista.
+An alpha release of Ballista is now available, and we are working towards the full 0.3.0 release in August 2020.
+Please refer to the [user guide](https://ballistacompute.org/docs/) for instructions on using a released versions of Ballista.

 ## Roadmap